anicolson/DeepXi/README.md

 Deep Xi: *A Priori* SNR Estimation Using Deep Learning
 ====

 Deep Xi (where the Greek letter 'xi' or ξ is ponounced  /zaɪ/) is a deep learning method for *a priori* SNR estimation that was proposed in [1].
 It can be used by minimum mean-square error (MMSE) approaches to speech enhancemnet like the MMSE short-time spectral amplitude (MMSE-STSA) estimator, the MMSE log-spectral amplitude (MMSE-LSA) estimator, and the Wiener filter (WF) approach.
 It can also be used to estimate the ideal ratio mask (IRM) and the ideal binary mask (IBM).
-Deep Xi can be used as a front-end for robust ASR, as shown in Figure 1.
+Deep Xi can be used as a front-end for robust ASR, as shown in **Figure 1**.
 DeepXi is implemented in [TensorFlow](https://www.tensorflow.org/).

 |![](./fig_front-end.png "Deep Xi as a front-end for robust ASR.")|
 |----|